 - related work

 It is not necessary to present concrete results.
 Instead, try to inform the reader that you have a (well-motivated) problem and present a possible solution.
 Attempt to provide a clear road map detailing future research efforts.

-Please submit a thesis proposal (max 10 pages) in the Dagstuhl LIPIcs format with the following:
+Please submit a 6 page research statement in with the following:

 - Problem Description